TikiBill/StdfParser/README.md

 # STDF4 Reader/Writer

-A library to read and write STDF4 files.
+A c#/.NET Core library to read and write STDF4 files.
 This just makes a list/stream of records which another library or program should consume and process into the desired data structures.